-HPS 90.
+HPS 103.
 Public Lecture Series.
 1 unit; first, second, third terms.
-Students attend four lectures, featuring speakers from outside Caltech, on topics in the history and philosophy of science.
-Students may choose from a variety of regularly scheduled HPS lectures, including HPS seminars, Harris lectures, and History seminars (history or philosophy of science only).
+Student attend four lectures, featuring speakers from outside Caltech, on topics in the history and philosophy of science.
+Students may choose from a variety of regularly scheduled HPS lectures, including HPS seminars, Harris lectures, and Munro seminars (history or philosophy of science only).
 Graded on attendance.
 Not available for credit toward the humanities-social science requirement.
 Graded pass/fail.
-Instructor: Visiting lectures.
+Not offered 2022-23.
+Instructor: Visiting lecturers.